Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 They're just strutting.

-chops in full view.
+Chops in full view.

 The chop is in full view.

-chop out lines burned into my brain
+burned into my brain

 much like Dave's was

-after the last UK tour.
+after the last UK tour

 I was wearing very high pants

-and strutting around the apartment.
+and strutting around the apartment

-And he has every right to do so.
+and he has every right to do so

-May I thank some people
+may I thank some people as well

-I'd love to hear you
+I'd love to hear you think

-the fortress of the moles
+from deep within the fortress of the malls

 from location unknown